hsandid/SmartIrrigationSystem/docs/pages/Scripts/Requesting-ET-Value-From-FieldID.md

 - Script can be downloaded [here](../../scripts/FieldID_ETRequest.py).
 - `BACKEND_URL` must be modified to match the current URL the server is assigned to.
+- `FIELD_ID` must match an existing Field ID on the back-end's database

 ```python
 #Import the RPi.GPIO library